blend-os/blend/README.md

 To build manually, you are going to need the following dependencies:

-pacman fakeroot git binutils npm electron(maunaully downloaded from github, see later) bzip2 make gcc
+pacman fakeroot git binutils npm electron(maunaully downloaded from github, see later) bzip2 make gcc wget curl systemd

 Install the dependentcies from your package manager except for electron

-i.e sudo dnf install pacman fakeroot git binutils npm bzip2 make gcc
+i.e sudo dnf install pacman fakeroot git binutils npm bzip2 make gcc wget curl systemd

 Clone the repo for building blend: